 3.9.2.
 Title of the article (in bold capital letters with center alignment, without abbreviations, including letter abbreviations).
-The title of the article should reflect the content of the study and be consistent with its purpose, scientific results and conclusions.
+The title of the article should reflect the content of the study and correspond to its goal, scientific results and conclusions.

 * No more than two co-authors are allowed for one scientific article

 3.9.4.
 Annotation in Ukrainian (1100-1400 thousand characters) together with keywords (4-8 words)

 3.9.5.
 The text of the article should meet the content requirements, namely, contain such structural components as:

 - Formulation of the problem and its relation to important scientific or practical tasks.

 - Formulation of the goals and objectives of the article.

 3.9.7.
 Literature and References must be compiled according to the Reference list requirements.